Shirokiya: Tokyu era

 In 1958, in order to protect itself from a hostile takeover, Shirokiya agreed to be absorbed into the Tokyu Group, a railway company expanding into the retail industry at that time.
 In a move to unite all Japanese stores under the Tokyu Department Store chain, the Shirokiya brand progressively disappeared from Japanese life, culminating with the renaming of the Nihonbashi site in 1967.

 However, the fusion with Tokyu also resulted in an overseas expansion using the Shirokiya branding.
 On October 29, 1959, the first branch of Shirokiya outside Japan opened in Hawaii's then brand-new Ala Moana Center.
 In 1966 the department store moved to a different location in Ala Moana across from Liberty House (now Macy's) where it would remain for 50 years.
 A branch store was opened in Maui in November 1973.
 A second branch was opened up at Pearlridge, near Pearl Harbor, on April 2, 1981.

 Though the three stores were popular with both local residents and tourists, the stores had an uneven profit record.
-By the 1990s, as the Japanese economy collapsed, the Tokyu Group went heavily into debt.
+By the 1990s, as Japan entered a recession, the Tokyu Group went heavily into debt.
 By 2001, the company was already $470 million in debt, and in 1999, it was forced to close its 330-year-old flagship location in Nihonbashi.
 In order to further cut costs, Tokyu began to shed its overseas businesses, either selling them off or closing them outright.
 Eventually, attention turned to the Shirokiya stores, with the Pearlridge store closing in March 2001 and the Maui store shuttering in May of that same year.

 Customer outcry was immense.
 Led by Senator Daniel Inouye, a petition signed by 30,000 residents of Hawaii and Japan was sent to Tokyu, in the hopes that Tokyu would find a fitting end to the "Shirokiya crisis".
 News reports both in Japan and Hawaii began to report that Tokyu would simply close all of its retail outlets and sell off its other properties and focus only on its Japanese businesses.
 This was compounded when Tokyu declined to renegotiate its leases for all the stores.